 Examinee should be able to describe ideal gases and their behavior using the kinetic molecular theory of gases and use thermodynamic laws to characterize and define thermodynamics systems processes and directions.

 B.1 Examinee should be able to use the kinetic-molecular theory to explain the empirical gas laws (observations) and the behavior of ideal gases.
-This section may include:

 - 1. Ideal Gas Laws. - 2.
 Kinetic Molecular Theory.